 “The House GOP is spending this holiday season trying to block $2,000 survival payments for families struggling to keep food on the table,” tweeted Rep. Barbara Lee (D-Calif.).
 “Unconscionable.”

-After Hoyer’s unanimous consent request was rebuffed, House Republicans attempted at the behest of the president to pass an amendment to reexamine foreign aid provisions in […]
+After Hoyer’s unanimous consent request was rebuffed, House Republicans attempted at the behest of the president to pass an amendment to reexamine foreign aid provisions in the […]

 Stephan: This has been an awful year, both personally and as a society, for many of us as I have learned from the correspondence I have received from readers.
 I am sorry to have had to post so many depressing stories this year, but when I started SR back in 1991, I did so making the commitment to myself and my readers, that I would publish only the most accurate and important facts about trends that I could discover, without concern for partisanship or special interest.
 My standard was to support the fostering of wellbeing at every level for all the beings that make up earth's matrix of consciousness.